prometheus/docs/content/docs/querying/rules.md

 ## Syntax-checking rules
 To quickly check whether a rule file is syntactically correct without starting a Prometheus server you can run Prometheus's `promtool` command-line utility tool.
-The `promtool` binary ships with the Prometheus server download.
+The `promtool` binary ships with the Prometheus server tarball.

 ```bash
 promtool check-rules /path/to/example.rules